 The Bird with the Crystal Plumage

-The biggest question that can be asked of this early Argento picture is the police’s trust of this one writer, but to call the film out for that when both American and Britain had scores of do-gooders fighting crime from the 1970s to as recent as a few years ago, it’s hard getting into the same territory of suspended disbelief as the films of Sergio Martino, Lucio Fulci, Aldo Lado previous Arrow Video subject Emilio Miraglia or even Argento himself.
-On the contrary, this is a fairly simple murder mystery plot with all the prerequisite twists and turns and many of the murders take place before events of the film, leaving the story free to invest itself in the mystery half of its genre aspirations.
-That being said, on this first watch, I can comfortably say that the script is wonderfully confident with the film never once spilt its guts which in other films results in the big reveal being a predictable inevitability.
-Usually, with titles of this distinction, it is the gaudier excesses, score and bravura cinematography to hold the film up to standard.
+The biggest question that can be asked of this early Argento picture is the police’s trust of this one writer, but to call the film out for that when both American and Britain had scores of do-gooders fighting crime throughout the 1970s would be disingenuous.
+Elderly ladies, doctor’s and more solving crimes is one thing but it is hardly the same as the suspended disbelief necessary to enjoy the films of Sergio Martino, Lucio Fulci, Aldo Lado previous Arrow Video subject Emilio Miraglia and Argento himself.
+Historically, anyway, and while looking at the wider Giallo canvas.
+Crystal Plumage predates a lot of the more entrenched tropes, this is a fairly simple murder mystery plot with all the prerequisite twists and turns and many of the murders take place before events of the film, leaving the story free to invest itself in the mystery half of its genre aspirations.
+That being said, on this first watch, I can comfortably say that the script is confident and never once succumbs to predictability.
+Usually, with titles of this distinction, it is the gaudier excesses, gore, score and bravura cinematography to elevate these films with the plot being a predictable game of “murder guess who”.
 The Bird with the Crystal Plumage has them all.

 Ennio Morricone has gone down as one of the greatest composers in modern history, from his work to Sergio Leone, to his collaborations with Elio Petri (Investigation of a Citizen Above Suspicion) and here with Argento, the broadness of styles he consumes into his soundscapes is beyond compare.
 Here he uses subtle but broody instrumentation to set up the unease of the skulking killer and he offsets that with arrhythmic jazz drumming, a ploy that many other composers have done before and since.
 The difference between those other examples and this, however, is that Bird with a Crystal Plumage has Ennio Morricone in the chair and he understands how the flow of music and the flow of a scene intersect one another better than just about anyone working either now or then.

 That alone would be enough for most films, but not for Argento in his debut as he also had the eye of Vittorio Storaro on set, a man the International Cinematographers Guild judged to be one of history’s ten most influential cinematographers.
-I could literally leave the comment on the look and camera work at that, and that would be enough.
-I could, but I won’t.
+Ever.
 The erratic otherworldly sculptures of the art gallery is full of angles and lighting opportunities to marvel over, the Gothic abyss of Almas’s abandoned block of flats, the chase scene, a seamless P.O.V shot as a victim falls out of a window to their death and finally Almas opening a door into darkness (and one of the most beautiful examples of this shot too).
 I could go on evermore.
-This has to be one of the finest looking violent films that aren’t saturated in phantasmagorical colour or obsessed with the unreal.
+This has to be one of the finest looking violent films ever and it doesn’t have the crutch of being saturated in phantasmagorical colour or obsessed with the unreal.